Direct Lentiviral Injection Gene Therapy for MLD

 Time Frame: up to 1 year follow up

-Safety of intracerebral injection of lentiviral TYF-ARSA, determined by number of participants with treatment-related adverse events (AEs), according to scheduled assessments, vital signs, & physical examinations as assessed by CTCAE v4.0.
-AEs & clinically significant abnormalities (meeting grade 3, 4, or 5 criteria according to CTCAE) will be summarized by maximum intensity & relationship to study drug(s).
-Grade 1 & 2 AEs will be summarized if related to study therapy.
+Safety of IT and IV injections of lentiviral TYF-ARSA, determined by number of participants with treatment-related adverse events (AEs), according to scheduled assessments, vital signs, & physical examinations as assessed by CTCAE v4.0.
+AEs & clinically significant abnormalities (meeting grade 3, 4, or 5 criteria according to CTCAE) will be summarized by maximum intensity & relationship to the study drug(s).
+The grade of AEs will be summarized if related to the treatment.

 up to 1 year follow up